Charging Your Tesla

 Tesla-supplied cables have a button for both opening the flap, and unlocking the charger before removal.
 Third-party cables don’t have this button, but you can just push on the flap to open the motorised ones once you’ve unlocked the car (or you can open it from the charging screen in the car).

-Your Tesla comes with two cables:
+Your Tesla comes with a Universal Mobile Connector ("UMC")

 There are two versions of the mobile charger, depending on when you purchased your car.
 The older version (Gen1) is capable of charging up to 11kW and the newer version (Gen2) is capable of charging up to 7kW.
-Both adapters are compatible with any Tesla (or other EV that uses Type 2!).
+Both adaptors are compatible with any Tesla (or other EV that uses Type 2!).

 Regardless of the version you have, the UMC can be fitted with different ends, or “tails” – the Gen1 comes with a 10A (2kW) tail only, but the Gen2 comes with both a 10A (2kW) and 15A (3kW) tail.
 Both of these can be supplemented with additional tails that allow you to connect to Australian 3-phase connectors allowing for up to 7kW on Gen2 (32A/single phase) or 11kW on Gen1 (16A/3-phase).